-Irish economist, writer, broadcaster and journalist, David McWilliams chats to Pat Kenny about his new book and the origins of the title 'The Pope's Children'.
+Irish economist, writer, broadcaster and journalist, David McWilliams chats about his new book and the origins of the title 'The Pope's Children'.

 David McWilliams is often credited with coining the phrase 'Celtic Tiger' and has come up with many other phrases to describe the nature of Irish society and its economy.
 These include "Robopaddy", "Low GI Jane", "The Expectocracy", and "Property Porn".